Zynerba Pharmaceuticals Could Run Up Due To Upcoming Key Catalysts: Our Idea Of The Month

 Technology:

 Cannabinoids are derived from Cannabis plant.
-The two types of cannabinoids in cannabis are cannabidiol, CBD and ∆9-tetrahydrocannabinol, THC.
+The two types of cannabinoids in cannabis are cannabidiol, CBD, and ∆9-tetrahydrocannabinol, THC.
 Oral CBD compounds like dronabinol and nabilone are FDA approved but have psychotropic side effects.
 GW Pharma (GWPH) is developing oral Epidiolex, a liquid CBD which has similar side effects.

 (Zynerba: product pipeline)

 ZYN002: It is a synthetic CBD which is administered as a clear transdermal gel (used once or twice daily) whose absorption is enhanced using a permeation enhancer.
-Using transdermally, ZYN002 avoids side effects seen with oral CBD compounds like somnolence, fatigue, gastrointestinal side effects, and psychoactive side effects.
-Transdermal administration is also associated with increased bioavailability, consistent plasma levels and the avoidance of first‑pass liver metabolism (source: 10-K).
-Oral CBD use may result in degradation to toxic THC in the acidic environment of the stomach and transdermal route avoids these side effects.
+Used transdermally, ZYN002 avoids side effects seen with oral CBD compounds like somnolence, fatigue, gastrointestinal side effects, and psychoactive side effects.
+Transdermal administration is also associated with increased bioavailability, consistent plasma levels, and the avoidance of first‑pass liver metabolism (source: 10-K).
+Oral CBD use may result in degradation to toxic THC in the acidic environment of the stomach, and transdermal route avoids these side effects.

 Focal Epilepsy: CBD has shown antiseizure activity which could be due to multiple mechanisms like enhancing activity of 5‑HT1a and glycine receptors, the transient receptor potential of ankyrin type 1 channel and regulating the intracellular effects of calcium and reduced neuronal hyper-excitability (10-K).
 The target market size in the US is about 2.4 million epilepsy patients (60% of which have focal seizures).
 30% of these may have refractory seizures.
 Antiepileptic drugs are expected to be a $2.5 billion market in the US (10-K).

 Zynerba is attempting to target a much larger market of focal epilepsy than the childhood epilepsy syndromes (which are being targeted by GW Pharma).
-GW Pharma's oral CBD has already shown clinical efficacy of reducing seizures in Dravet's syndrome and Lennox Gestaut's syndrome.
+GW Pharma's oral CBD has already shown clinical efficacy of reducing seizures in Dravet's syndrome and Lennox Gastaut's syndrome.

 Target patient enrollment (224 patients) has been completed in Phase 2, randomized, placebo-controlled trial in adults with refractory focal seizures (STAR1 trial).
 The three treatment arms are two doses of the drug, 195 mg twice daily, 97.5 mg twice daily or placebo.
-The primary end-point is the median reduction in seizure frequency after 12-weeks of treatment.
+The primary end-point is the median reduction in seizure frequency after 12 weeks of treatment.
 Results of this study are expected in July or August 2017.
 Patients who successfully complete this trial will be enrolled in an open-label extension clinical trial (STAR 2).

 Osteoarthritis: CBD has anti-inflammatory action due to various mechanisms like attenuation of the endothelial cell activation, chemotaxis of inflammatory cells, suppression of T‑cell macrophage reactivity, and induction of apoptosis of T cells.
 In addition, it acts as TRPV receptor agonist, thus relieving pain.